nawjasinghe/facial-emotion-detector/README.md

 - Detects 7 emotions: Angry, Disgust, Fear, Happy, Neutral, Sad, Surprise
 - Real-time confidence scoring for each emotion
 - Visual emotion probability bars
-- Sadness may be difficult for the model to recognize do to the bias correction
+- Sadness may be difficult for the model to recognize due to the bias correction

 ### AI Model
 - ResNet18-based CNN architecture with 28M parameters